idiocc/cookies/README.md

 ## class Keygrip

-This module already comes with [_Keygrip_](https://www.npmjs.com/package/keygrip) built-in.
+This module already comes with [_Keygrip_](https://www.npmjs.com/package/keygrip) built in.
 This is because they are meant to be used together, so they were optimised together as well.
 The API is the same.

 __<a name="type-_goakeygrip">`_goa.Keygrip`</a>__: Signing and verifying data (such as cookies or URLs) through a rotating credential system.